 None of us intentionally sets our hearts on unreasonable goals.
 But somehow, we convince ourselves that what is unreasonable is actually reasonable.
-As it relates to our finances, we can find ourselves expecting to one day drive a certain car, live in an amazing house, take exotic vacations and enjoy luxuries that are currently unattainable.
-And we let dissatisfaction consume us and our marriages.
+As it relates to our finances, we can find ourselves expecting to one day drive a certain car, live in an amazing house, take exotic vacations, and enjoy luxuries that are currently unattainable.
+And we let dissatisfaction can consume us and our marriages.

 So how do we combat these unrealistic money expectations that can divide our marriages?

 Next, focus on reality.
 Realize that many of the lifestyles you see are supported by debt, and it will catch up with them.
-Focus on reality, and don’t get swayed by the façade.
+Focus on reality and don’t get swayed by the façade.

 Then, spend some time with those who have less.
 Not only will your expectations adjust, but you will find opportunities to advance God’s mission through generosity.

 Finally, place your expectation on God instead of money, which cannot be trusted.
-Place your hope on the one who will never let you down.
+Place your hope on the One who will never let you down.
 Concentrate on his promises for you, knowing that he will make good on every single one.